Patients Frequently Asked Questions FAQs

-The first step in being able to treat a disease, is knowing the exact cause of disease.
+The first step in being able to treat a disease is knowing the exact cause of disease.
 For some genetic conditions, knowing the underlying cause will lead to a change in medications or other treatments, and improve the quality of life.
-Sometimes– although rarely– the diagnosis will lead to a cure or a treatment that reverses the symptoms of disease.
+Sometimes – although rarely – the diagnosis will lead to a cure or a treatment that reverses the symptoms of a disease.

 Even if there is no cure, this information is incredibly meaningful for patients.
 Getting an answer means you can stop searching for that answer.
-Knowing the cause of disease, in some cases, provides peace of mind about other family members.
+Knowing the cause of disease, in some cases, provides peace of mind for other family members.
 It can help families make future reproductive decisions.
-Our patients — and we– believe a diagnosis is incredibly valuable.
+Our patients – and we – believe a diagnosis is incredibly valuable.

 8. What can I do with this information?

-If a diagnosis is made through whole genome sequencing, this information may be used to inform medical decision making and may direct management.
-In addition, this information may provide knowledge about risks to other family members to carry or be affected with the same condition.
+If a diagnosis is made, this information may be used to inform medical decision making and may direct management.
+In addition, this information may provide knowledge about risks to other family members to carry or be affected by the same condition.

 If no diagnosis is made, that doesn’t mean an end to the process.
-If patients wish, their genome can be re-evaluated at regular intervals to see if new scientific findings correlate to their unique DNA changes.
-We have re-evaluated a human genome a year after sequencing with no results, and made positive diagnoses.
+There may be other tests to consider.
+For patients who have undergone whole genome sequencing, their genome can be re-evaluated at regular intervals at their request to see if new scientific findings correlate to their unique DNA changes.
+We have re-evaluated a human genome a year after sequencing with no results and made positive diagnoses.

 9. Is there any risk to having whole genome sequencing?

-In the process of having your genome sequenced, you may learn about other changes, or variants, that are linked to different diseases that you don’t currently have.
+In the process of having genetic testing, you may learn about other changes, or variants, that are linked to different diseases that you don’t currently have.
 In some cases, the genetic change signals that you may be at higher risk for developing a specific disease later in life.
 Or it may be that you are a carrier for a disease that you don’t have, but could pass to children.